NextronSystems/nextron-helper-scripts/thor-help/README.md

       --reduced                     Reduced output mode - only warnings, alerts and errors will be printed --registry_depth_print int    Don't print info messages when traversing registry keys at a higher depth than this (default 1)
       --rfc3339                     Print timestamps in RFC3339 (YYYY-MM-DD'T'HH:mm:ss'Z') format
-  -i, --scanid string               Specify a scan identifier (useful to filter on the scan ID, should be unique) (default "S-EvqXtwgU9XA")
+  -i, --scanid string               Specify a scan identifier (useful to filter on the scan ID, should be unique)
+      --scanid-prefix string        Specify a prefix for the scan ID that is concatenated with a random ID if neither --scanid nor --noscanid are specified (default "S-")
-      --silent                      Do not print anything to command line --stats-file string           Set the name of the CSV stats file, see --csvstats (default ":hostname:_stats.csv") --truncate int                Max. length per THOR value (0 = no truncate) (default 750) --utc                         Print timestamps in UTC instead of local time zone
+      --silent                      Do not print anything to command line --stats-file string           Set the name of the CSV stats file, see --csvstats (default ":hostname:_stats.csv") --string-context uint         When printing strings from YARA matches on files, include this many bytes surrounding the match (default 0)
+      --truncate int                Max. length per THOR value (0 = no truncate) (default 750) --utc                         Print timestamps in UTC instead of local time zone
 ```